andyklempau/andy/src/andy/messaging/README.md

 These are good questions, which I will answer later when I need to.
 ### History
 Originally, I was interested in exploring Asyncio and Sockets.
-Soon I discovered that Asyncio has facilities to eliminate the use of "low-level" sockets.
+It turns out that Asyncio has facilities to eliminate the use of "low-level" sockets.
-So, I gave those a try.
+So far asyncio.start_server works very well.

-The Server and Client are demonstrated with a user interface mimicing chat.
+The Server and Client are demonstrated with a user interface mimicking chat.
 However, I can forsee a test instrument sending data to another client who stores that data/message into a database.
-In other words, this could be used as a data acquisition system.
+In other words, this could be used as a data acquisition system instead.
-I'm sure there are other uses too.
+Undoubtedly, there are other uses too.

 I intended to keep this code a simple demonstration of asyncio.
 The example user interface is minimal.